mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 **Attention:** the format specifiers are different, the latter **MUST** use `%C`.
 {: .notice--danger}

-One more thing, the shortcut displayed by NSMenuItem is different than the symbol printed on some keyboards and in xib.
+One more thing, the shortcuts displayed by menu items are different than the symbols on xib canvas and those printed on some keyboards.

 In xib | Running application
 --- | ---